vinayak-mehta/conrad/README.md

 ---

 You can add new events to the list!
-The [Contributor's Guide](CONTRIBUTING.md) has detailed information about contributions.
+The [Contributor's Guide](CONTRIBUTING.md) has detailed information about guidelines around contributions.

-To do so, create a `new_events.json` file containing the list of events you want to add, with the following fields:
+To add new events, create a `new_events.json` file containing the list of events you want to add, with the following fields:

 <pre>
 [